grebtsew/Visualize-Realtime-Data-Stream-Chart-in-Flask/README.md

 # Automatic Visualization of Realtime Data Stream Charts in Flask
- Visualize arbitrary realtime data streams in with just a few lines of code!
+ Visualize arbitrary realtime data streams with just a few lines of code!

 ![demo2](images/demo2.gif)